Badger, California: Government

-In the United States House of Representatives, Badger is in
+In the United States House of Representatives, Badger is in California's vacant 20th Congressional District, previously represented by the former Republican Speaker of the House, Kevin McCarthy.
+McCarthy resigned from Congress after his removal as Speaker of the House on October 3rd, 2023.

 Popular culture

 Badger was featured in an early 1970s McDonald's commercial in which it is claimed that a Visalia McDonald's served the entire population of the town for US$12.61.
 The population was 15 at the time of filming this commercial.

 History

 In the 1970s and the 1980s, the controversial organization Synanon operated a residential compound on nearby Dry Creek Road.
 Badger was in the national news in October 1978 when the Los Angeles Police Department served a search warrant at this site in connection with a deliberate rattlesnake attack on attorney Paul Morantz who was critical of the organization.
 An African-American Muslim community named Baladullah occupied the former Synanon site from 1989 through 2002.
 In 2020, the local newspaper reported that the former compound of the cult will become vacation rentals.